Techtonica/curriculum/node-js/node-js.md

 ### Motivation
 This lab exercise will introduce Node.js, a powerful JavaScript library that creates a webserver.
 This is the missing link between local deployment for development purposes and deploying a website so others can access it on the Internet.

-All of [Good Eggs’](https://www.goodeggs.com/) web services for shopping, grocery delivery, and inventory management.
+All of [Good Eggs](https://www.goodeggs.com/)' web services (including shopping, grocery delivery, and inventory management) use node.
 Most of Walmart.com is served from node.

 ### Objectives
 **Participants will be able to:**